sabbatinif/SCO-EXTRAAMAS-2021-talk/README.md

 3. rename file `abcd-venue-20XX-talk.tex` into `N1N2N3N4-VENUE-20XX-talk.tex`
 4. replace line 10 of the `.tex` file from `\usepackage{abcd-venue-20XX-talk}` to `\usepackage{N1N2N3N4-VENUE-20XX-talk}`
 5. replace line 249 of the `.tex` file from `\bibliography{abcd-venue-20XX-talk}` to `\bibliography{N1N2N3N4-VENUE-20XX-talk}`
-6. replace line 16 of the `.github/workflows/compile.yml` file from `LATEX_ROOT: abcd-venue-20XX-talk` to `LATEX_ROOT: N1N2N3N4-VENUE-20XX-talk`
+6. replace line 8 of the `.github/workflows/compile.yml` file from `LATEX_ROOT: abcd-venue-20XX-talk` to `LATEX_ROOT: N1N2N3N4-VENUE-20XX-talk`
     + take care of _not_ changing any indentation in the `.yml` file
+7. replace line 1 of the `.gitignore` file from `abcd-venue-20XX-talk.pdf` to `N1N2N3N4-VENUE-20XX-talk.pdf`